 External Hard Drive Backups

-For information on creating backups using an external hard drive, see Apple's Mac Basics: Time Machine Web page.
+For information on creating backups using an external hard drive, see Apple's How to use Time Machine to back up or restore your Mac Web page.

-For instructions on backing up files see the Microsoft Back up your programs, system settings, and files page.
+For instructions on backing up files see the Microsoft Back up and restore your files page.

 Cloud-Based Service Backups

-For instructions on backing up your data using Google Drive, see Google's Upload files and folders page.
+For instructions on backing up your data using Google Drive, see Google's Upload files and folders to Google Drive page.

 Network Backups for Faculty/Staff

-For a departmental fee, faculty and staff can back up data using the Virginia Tech Tivoli Storage Manager (TSM) system.
+For a departmental fee, faculty and staff can back up data using the Virginia Tech Spectrum Protect (TSM) system.